routineactivity/routineactivity.github.io/_posts/2024-02-17-harm-index-and-hotspots.md

 <br>

-I originally posted this on [medium](https://medium.com/@routineactivity85/reconciling-harm-weighting-and-count-based-analysis-e0e57a50989c).
+I originally posted this on <a href="https://medium.com/@routineactivity85/reconciling-harm-weighting-and-count-based-analysis-e0e57a50989c" target="_blank">Medium</a>